 –Gabriel Meyer, A Map of Shadows

-Then, suddenly, as so frequently happens, it comes to him.
-Of all the marvelous sights that he has seen this morning, the most beautiful was his view, as the sun rose, of the Tuileries from his window.
+Then, suddenly, as so often happens, it comes.
+Of all the marvelous sights he has seen this morning, the most beautiful was his view, as the sun rose, of the Tuileries from his window.
 Twenty minutes later, he is in back in the room, gazing out the window.
 Yes, this is right.
-He sets up his easel, places his canvas upon it, takes out his brushes and palate, and sets to painting.
+He sets up his easel, places his canvas on it, gets out his brushes and palate, and sets to painting.
 He will paint all day, knowing that, when he does not come down again, his kindly hotelier will send up a small lunch, probably around one.

-Hours later, the sun starts to set.
-As agreed, he and M. Chocquet meet for dinner.
-They share stories about their respective days, Chocquet self-effacing about his own, but exceptionally eager to hear of Monet’s.
-Following coffee, Monet takes the excited bureaucrat to his room to view his new painting.
+Hours later, the sun begins its descent.
+As agreed, he and Chocquet meet for dinner at their favorite place.
+The pair share stories about their respective days, Chocquet self-effacing about his own, but exceptionally eager to hear of Monet’s.
+After refusing the regularly consumed second bottle of claret for coffee, Monet takes his excited friend up to his room.
+He wants most to show him this day’s painting, still not dry on the easel.
 In an instant, Chocquet says he will buy it.
 How much does Monet wish for it?
-The artist, just recently monetarily secure because of the improving sales of his works, mentions a sum considerably lower than what he might ask of someone who had not been a long-time patron and friend.
-Quickly, Chocquet does some inner calculations, determines that, once he sets aside so much for his monthly living expenses, he can just afford the painting with what remains of his hardly lavish salary.
-Both are delighted with the transaction.
-Monet tells his friend he will be happy to wait the two weeks until M. Chocquet is paid again; in the meantime, M. Chocquet is welcome to come and collect the painting two days hence, once this day’s paint has had time to dry.
+The artist, just recently much more secure because of the improving sales of his works, mentions a sum much lower than what he might ask of someone who had not been a long-time patron and friend.
+Quickly, Chocquet does some inner calculations, determines that, once he sets aside so much for his monthly living expenses, he can just afford the picture with what remains of his unlavish salary.
+Both are delighted.
+Monet tells Chocquet that he will be happy to wait the two weeks until his friend is paid again.
+In the meantime, Chocquet is welcome to come and collect the painting two days hence, once today’s paint has had time to dry.

-A hundred and thirty years later, long after Chocquet’s temporary possession of the painting has ended, Monet’s picture of a portion of the Tuileries garden as seen from his hotel window will fetch more than seventy-five million dollars at auction.
+A hundred and thirty years later, long after Chocquet’s brief possession of the painting has ended (he will die in 1891), Monet’s picture of a portion of the Tuileries garden as seen from his hotel window will fetch more than seventy-five million dollars at auction.

 The lamp that shines through